borilla/cpc-netwalk/README.md

 In mode 1 each byte represents four pixels so each tile sprite takes `64 bytes`.
 Total memory required for our tile sprites is `64 x 15 (exit combinations) x 5 (rotations plus connected) = 4800 bytes`.
-In actual fact, it turns out to be much easier in terms of calculations if we allocate space for 16 exit combinations (ie include tiles representing cells that have no exits, even though they won't appear in the game) which turns out as `5120 bytes / 5KB`.
-Rather than wasting this space, we can use these extra tiles to hold other sprites used elsewhere in the game, such as the power supply tile and reticule position indicator
+In actual fact, it makes calculations much simpler if we allocate space for 16 exit combinations (ie include spaces for tiles representing cells that would have zero exits, even though they won't appear in the game) which brings the size to `5120 bytes / 5KB`.
+Rather than wasting this space, we can use these extra tiles to hold other sprites used in the game, such as the power supply tile and reticle position indicator

 ![Tile sprites](./doc/sprites.gif)